m--isometric composition operators on directed graphs with one circuit: --isometric completion problem

-By using similar reasoning we prove the following useful characterization of $2$--isometric and $3$--isometric composition operators on a directed graph with one circuit, which provides an explicit description of measure $\mu$ on $X$.
+By using similar reasoning we prove the following useful characterization of $2$--isometric and $3$--isometric composition operators on directed graphs with one circuit, which provides an explicit description of measure $\mu$ on $X$.